creating a

 Porto Comprehensive Cancer Centre renamed in honour of Raquel Seruca

 In 2022, the Porto.CCC was renamed to honour the legacy of Raquel Seruca, who played a central role in the development of the consortium.
 Now called the Porto Comprehensive Cancer Centre Raquel Seruca, the centre continues its pioneering mission to shorten and improve the cycle of scientific discovery in neoplastic and preneoplastic diseases, strengthening translational research and patient-centred innovation.
-Raquel Seruca’s groundbreaking work laid the foundation for advanced infrastructure, specialised human resources, and cutting-edge research that enabled new strategies for early diagnosis, monitoring, and personalised treatment of cancer patients.
-By adding her name, Porto.CCC not only pays tribute to an exceptional scientist and visionary but also reaffirms its commitment to realising her vision of science.
+Raquel Seruca’s groundbreaking work laid the foundation for advanced infrastructure, specialised human resources, and cutting-edge research that enabled new strategies for early diagnosis, monitoring, and personalised treatment of cancer patients, by adding her name to Porto.CCC not only honours an exceptional scientist and visionary but also reaffirms its commitment to realising her vision for science.

 2021